iamabdurrasheed/scanner-service/README.md

 - `subprocess.Popen()` launches the scanner — `Popen` (not `run`) is used specifically because it returns the PID immediately so the monitor can attach before the process finishes
 - `ProcessMonitor.start(pid)` spins up a background thread that polls **host-level** `psutil.cpu_percent()`, `psutil.virtual_memory()` and `psutil.disk_usage("/")` every 1 second
 - `proc.communicate(timeout=600)` blocks until the scanner finishes, collecting stdout/stderr
+- If the 600s timeout fires, `docker stop --time 10 <container_name>` is called to stop only our container, then `proc.wait()` waits for the host process to exit naturally.
+No other process on the server is touched.
 - `ProcessMonitor.stop()` signals the thread to stop and records `end_time`
 - `merge_metrics()` combines both scanners' sample lists into one `resource_usage` dict